Some of my quilting friends will cringe at what I’m about to tell you, but – like the honey badger – Scrappy Camper don’t care.

 I also once bought a garbage bag full of fabrics and inside I found several coin strips, including the one pictured above.
 I put them together with some of my low-volume jelly-roll strips to make a quilt top.
 Even though it’s not that attractive, I love it, and I often wonder about the person who made the strips.
 Did she die, or just get tired of sewing?
 I’ll never know.

 Men’s plaid shirts make beautiful quilts.
 The fabric is often very good quality, and who doesn’t love a plaid quilt?
 I haven’t made one yet, but it’s on my list.
-I’ve included links to some of my favorites for your viewing pleasure.

 You can also check out my Pinterest board, Thrifty Quilting, here: